kimocoder/qualcomm_android_monitor_mode/README.md

 ### FIRST OFF!
 ```
   * This script/mod is EXPERIMENTAL as it is a development project and
-    may be used with CAUTION.
+    must be used with CAUTION.
 YOUR ON YOUR OWN [ IF BRICKED ] OR SO !!
 ```

 ### TODO